 Switching regulator output noise depends on many factors such as peak inductor current, load current, switching regulator topology, circuit control loop techniques, size and characteristics of the output capacitor, circuit component values and layout.
 Linear Technology offers many devices that provide peak-to-peak noise levels less than 10mV over the entire load current and input supply voltage range.

 With switch mode power supplies, high efficiency is difficult to obtain when the converter is lightly loaded because the control circuitry power dissipation and switching power losses become a much larger percentage of the power budget than they are at higher loads.
 Linear Technology's patented automatic Burst Mode technology allows a switch mode power supply to provide high efficiency even when lightly loaded, by turning off non-essential circuitry when the output is in regulation, but keeping a comparator actively monitoring the output so the control circuitry can quickly be turned on again when the output begins to droop.
 Then as the load current increases, the converter will automatically transition between Burst Mode to the lower noise PWM mode of operation.
 Conversely the converter will automatically transition from PWM operation to Burst Mode operation when the load decreases.
 Entry to and exit from the Burst Mode region depends on the input voltage, the output voltage and the inductor value but is typically less than 100mA.
-An application circuit using the LTC3103, which has the option for automatic Burst Mode operation, is shown below in figure 1a.
-The efficiency versus output current for the LTC3103 is shown in figure 1b.
+An application circuit using the LTC3103, which has the option for automatic Burst Mode operation, is shown below in Figure 1a.
+The efficiency versus output current for the LTC3103 is shown in Figure 1b.
 At a 5V input and a 2.2V, 100µA load current, the efficiency is an impressive 80.3% when Burst Mode is employed.

 Many parts on the market make claims about their best-in-class ultralow quiescent current and high efficiency.
 Several competing devices list lower quiescent current than the LTC3103's 1.8µA Burst Mode current, but their efficiency at light load is much worse.
 You are encouraged to compare our efficiency plot in Burst Mode to these devices.
 You will notice two things: our graph plots include efficiency numbers for sub-1mA load currents, and for efficiencies their plots do show our light load Burst Mode efficiencies are typically 25% to 45% higher for the same load currents.

 When the load current is above the Burst Mode threshold and the converter transitions to PWM operation the output voltage noise is quite low, dependent only on inductor current ripple and output capacitor size.
 As the load current is decreased and the converter transitions to Burst Mode operation the control circuits are turned on and off intermittently to save power.
 Although the average output voltage is regulated accurately in this mode the output voltage hysteresis between the control circuit turn on and turn off points causes higher output voltage ripple resulting in increased subharmonic noise.
-A comparison of PWM (Fig. 2a) and Burst Mode (Fig. 2b) ripple for the same load current is shown in the example below.
+A comparison of PWM (Figure 2a) and Burst Mode (Figure 2b) ripple for the same load current is shown in the example below.

 A device like the LTC3103 gives high efficiency, but is its noise performance adequate?
 In many cases, the answer is yes.
 Linear Technology has improved Burst Mode performance over the years, resulting in even lower output voltage noise performance for more recently announced products.
 A graph of the LTC3103 output noise in Burst Mode is shown below.
 In this figure, the peak output noise ranges from about 10mV to 12mV.